MASIVO – 30/07/2012 onwards

 Citizens of Beta City beware, for MASIVO has come and destruction shall surely follow in his wake.
 Surely!
-E-merl’s new twice-weekly science fiction serial will be updating every Monday and Friday until all order is reduced to ruin by glorious atomic flame.
+MASIVO originally ran twice-weekly at E-merl, but now you can read the whole science fiction saga in one atomic-flame-drenched sitting.

 100 Planets – 12/4/2010 to 5/3/2012

-100 Planets was E-merl’s most recently completed weekly webcomic series, broadcasting across the farthest reaches of the cosmos every Monday for 100 weeks.
+100 Planets was a weekly webcomic series, broadcasting across the farthest reaches of the cosmos every Monday for 100 weeks.
 Listening posts were also established over at Modern Tales and, via the wonders of minicomics, here at E-merl.

 The Rule Of Death – 27/10/2006 to 11/11/2011